Group-Adaptive Threshold Optimization for Robust AI-Generated Text Detection: Conceptual Framework and Methodology

-The objective of fair classification is to mitigate disparities while preserving performance.
-To quantify fair performance, we focus on \emph{Demographic Parity (DP)} \cite{kim2020fact}, a fairness criterion measuring whether a classifier's predictions $\hat{Y}$ are statistically independent across attributes $S$: $\hat{Y} \perp\!\!\!\perp S$.
-This condition mandates that the probability of assigning a positive outcome is equitable across all groups, regardless of the true class labels $Y$.
-To measure the extent of disparity, we define the DP metric:
+\paragraph{Demographic Parity (DP).} DP seeks to measure \emph{disparate impact}, where one group receives disproportionate results \cite{feldman2015certifying}.
+Requires statistically independent across attributes: $\hat{Y} \perp\!\!\!\perp S$.
+This condition mandates that the probability of assigning a positive outcome is equal across all groups.
+Perfect fairness is achieved when the discrepancy $\Delta_{\text{DP}}$ reaches $0$, where:

-By addressing an overall equal rate of positive predictions across groups, DP seeks to measure \emph{disparate impact}, where one group receives a disproportionate share of positive or negative outcomes due to biases in the classifier model \cite{feldman2015certifying}.
-In applying DP, the perfect fairness is $\Delta_{\text{DP}} = 0$, which means that there is no difference in positive rates between groups.
-Details about fairness and performance metrics are noted in Appendix \ref{appendix:metrics}.